NeuroDataDesign/LIDS/README.md

 jupyter notebook
 ```

-and navigate to the *tracking_demo notebook* and run it! **Note, the path to imported files in the demo notebook are relative to our folder structure.
+and navigate to the *tracking_demo notebook* in the *src/demo* folders and run it!

+**Note, the path to imported files in the demo notebook are relative to our folder structure.
 Please, change the paths to match your folder structure.**

 ### Mac specific commands:
 Run the following commands in terminal if you have a 64 bit OS.
 If you do not have a 64 bit OS or were unable to run the next three commands, skip to *creating an environment from scratch* and beyond: